marianaiv/GAN-AE_LHCOlympics/README.md

-# GAN-AE_LHCOlympics
+<h1 align="center">GAN-AE for LHC Olympics 2020</h1>

-GAN-AE code used for [Mariana Vivas' project](https://github.com/marianaiv/benchtools).
+> GAN-AE code used for [Mariana Vivas' project](https://github.com/marianaiv/benchtools).
 For the original repository go to [this link](https://github.com/lovaslin/GAN-AE_LHCOlympics).

-## Instructions to reproduce results
+# Instructions to reproduce results
-### Pre-processing datasets
+## Pre-processing datasets
 To pre-process the data follow the instructions given [in this link](https://gitlab.cern.ch/idinu/lhc-olympics-preprocessing).
 However, some changes were made to [payload.py](https://gitlab.cern.ch/idinu/lhc-olympics-preprocessing/-/blob/master/payload.py) for it to work:
 - Line 43: Delete the if statement to force the code to go through that path (I just used labeled data).
 Unindent line 44.
 - Line 52 to 63: Comment or delete.